Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 - Determine the “bare minimum” that should be on-chain: use smart contracts only for the part that requires decentralization.
 - Keep your contracts simple and minimalistic: stick to strictly necessary functionality only.
   The more complexity you have in your contract, the larger the attack surface.
-- Be ready that things can go wrong after deployment:
+- Be ready if things go wrong after deployment:

   - provide “pause” functionality;
   - implement additional approvals/wait periods for dangerous operations;
   - have a clear plan for how to fix bugs found after deployment.

 - Extensively review, test and apply automated analysis/verification tools.
 Use different methods to ensure the correctness of your code.
-  Do not trust one particular method or tool, make sure that many people have looked at the code, and interacted with the smart contract.
+  Do not trust one particular method or tool; make sure that many people have looked at the code and interacted with the smart contract.

 .. _best-practices-specification: